arogozhnikov/arogozhnikov.github.io/_posts/2015-12-11-cumulative-sum-as-test-for-your-environment.markdown

 result = cumsum(input)
 </pre>

 Eh...
 Trivial, right?
-And this code is one-threaded actually.
+And this code is one-threaded (at this moment).

 Why actually it is good idea to use third-party functions is that their implementation may be changed according to environment and situation.
-This is what actually happened tp many MATLAB operations.
+This is what already happened to many `MATLAB` operations.

-People that were writing code in MATLAB 15 years ago had no idea, what is GPU.
+People that were writing code in `MATLAB` 15 years ago had no idea, what is GPU.
 However, today many of their programs are enjoying GPU acceleration.
 I.e. the [GEMM]({% post_url 2015-07-01-do-you-know-that-convolution-operation %}) operation is almost surely to be run on GPU today.

-Contrary to this, fortran doesn't provide any convenient way to do this.
+Contrary to this, fortran doesn't provide any convenient way to preform computation of cumsum.

-It would be funny to know years later that all the operation in your old code are parallelized, but trivial loop for cumulative sum is still running in one thread.
+It would be funny to know years later that all the operation in your old code are parallelized, but trivial loop for cumulative sum is still running in one thread making the whole program slow.